chalmers-revere/opendlv-tutorial-kiwi/opendlv-perception-helloworld-cpp/README.md

 xhost +
 ```

-* Step 4: Now, you can start the h264 replay and webapp for replaying as follows (the actual h264 replay is built once during the first call).
+* Step 4: Now, you can start the h264 replay and web app for replaying as follows (the actual h264 replay is built once during the first call).
 Remember to change the filename to a file that exists in `~/kiwi-recordings`.
-The replay will start automatically when the program starts, including a video stream put in shared memory, and you can use the webb app to see data UDP multicast data.
+The replay will start automatically when the program starts, including a video stream put in shared memory, and you can use the web app to see data UDP multicast data.
 ```bash
 docker-compose -f h264-replay-viewer.yml up
 ```

-* Step 5: Assuming that you are located in the `opendlv-perception-helloworld-cpp` folder, you can build the software module as follows:
+* Step 5: Open another terminal.
+Then, assuming that you are located in the `opendlv-perception-helloworld-cpp` folder, you can build the software module as follows:
 ```bash
 docker build -t myapp .
 ```